Xaxis/jquery.php/README.md

 	* You must pass an integer to the `chain` method that represents how many methods in the chain follow.
 This number must be accurate.
 Passing 3 when there are 4 methods will result in failure
     * When calling `chain` directly all method requests are sent to the server at once vs. one at a time
 	* Data is returned without the need to call any of our data methods at the end of a sequence.
 This is the only situation or mode of operation where you are not required to call a data method on a sequence when returning data to JavaScript
+    * Additionally you can reference the returned data from a previous method call by using the name of the last method as a string and placing that string in the parameter location where you would like to have the data passed
+    * This is the only mode that does not effect the repeat buffer

 It will be far easier to simply demonstrate some usage scenarios: